 - Request removal of the page in Google Search Console and Bing Webmaster Tools.

 - Set a noindex metatag or HTTP header on the page that you want to exclude from Google's index

 - (optional) only after the page is removed from the search index, change the robots.txt file, making sure that the page will not be crawled.

-Note that even if you skip step 3, Google will follow the noindex instructions and not index your site.
-The only purpose of step 3 is to save some crawl budget.
+Note that even if you skip the last step, Google will follow the noindex instructions and not index your site.
+The only purpose of the last step is to save some crawl budget.